MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/graph-powershell-1.0/use-query-parameters.md

 |Conditional operators|&#8226; and `and`<br> &#8226; or `or`|
 |Functions|&#8226; Starts with `startsWith`<br> &#8226; Ends with `endsWith` <br> &#8226; Contains `contains`|

-Support for these operators varies by entity.
-See the specific entity documentation for details.
+Support for these operators varies by module.
+See the specific module documentation for details.

-The `contains` string operator is currently not supported on any Microsoft Graph PowerShell SDK resources.

 >[!Note]
 >Support for these operators varies by entity and some properties support `-Filter` only in advanced queries.